axonivy-market/market/market/portal/README.md

-The portal is a complete worklfow user interface that fully exploits all the features of the Axon.ivy Platform with a web-based, modern interface the Portal provides you with key functionalities on all your devices:
+The portal is a complete workflow user interface that fully exploits all the features of the Axon.ivy Platform with a web-based, modern interface the Portal provides you with key functionalities on all your devices:

 * Access your company’s applications and start new cases